hdilab/hpm/README.md

 ## Experiment History

+### Experiment #29
+- Use kWTA for continuous embedding but close to 1 with custom loss

 ### Experiment #28
 - Improve the character level accuracy of EXP-26
 - Use kWTA for continuous embedding in hidden layers instead of ReLU